Deluxelight/Trail-Animation/README.md

 # Trail-Animation
-A simple trail animation that responds to mouse movement on the screen was created only with HTML, CSS, and JavaScript.
+A simple trail animation that responds to mouse movement and displays the current time on the screen.
+It was created only with HTML, CSS, and JavaScript.